Solidarity Canteen at Atelier 11 Paris

 |

-Signature Cité Falguière Borsch Recipe
+Signature Cité Falguière Borscht Recipe

-Made with beetroots and known for its distinctive red color (just like Atelier11!), Borsch is a sour soup originating from Eastern Europe.
-Over the course of the 19th and 20th centuries, largely due to increasing cultural mobility and waves of emigration, borsch's popularity spread beyond its Slavic homeland, to the rest of Europe, Asia, America and beyond.
-As an affordable hearty meal it was surely cooked and shared by the multicultural artistic community of Montparnasse.
-The Cité Falguière vegetarian borsch recipe is prepared by the founder of L'AiR Arts Mila Ovchinnikova from Siberia together with the Atelier 11 facility manager Maria Olenyak from Ukraine in support of unity and solidarity between the peoples of two nations.
+Made with beetroots and known for its distinctive red color (just like Atelier 11!), Borscht is a sour soup originating from Eastern Europe.
+Over the course of the 19th and 20th centuries, largely due to increasing cultural mobility and waves of migration, borsch's popularity spread beyond its Slavic homeland, to the rest of Europe, Asia, America and beyond.
+As an affordable hearty meal it was surely cooked and shared by the multicultural artistic community of Montparnasse!
+As the culture of Ukrainian borscht cooking was inscribed on UNESCO’s list of intangible Cultural Heritage in need of urgent safeguarding, we have developed a signature Cité Falguière borsch recipe.
+To support this mission, we invite you to try our recipe at one of our events or cook it at home to promote unity and solidarity between people of all nations.
 Prep: 20 mins | Cook: 1 hr | Serves 6 - 8 |

 Ingredients